kmudmlab/PACC/README.md

 # PACC

-- PACCBase (Partition Aware Connected Components) is a tool for computing connected components in a large graph.
+- PACC (Partition Aware Connected Components) is a tool for computing connected components in a large graph.
 - Given an undirected simple graph, PACC returns the minimum reachable node id for each node.
 - It runs in parallel, distributed manner on top of Hadoop and Spark, which are widely-used distributed computation system.